hg387/Machine_Learning/Clustering/README.md

 Task: Implement our own version of k-means to cluster data.
 In order to visualize the cluster process, you’ll generate a video.
 Choose a frame rate that is natural for observing the changes in the association.
-Each frame of the video will be a plot showing the current clustering.
+Each frame of the video will be a plot showing the current clustering.
 If X has only 2 features, this will be a 2D plot.
 If it has 3 features (either natively, or after PCA reduction), then this will be a 3D plot.